-The Company's revenue arrangement is based on long term PPA with a single customer.
+The Company's revenue arrangement is based on long term PPA with its customer (Solar Energy Corporation of India Limited ("SECI")).
 As per the PPA the Company's performance obligation is to supply solar power at the rates specified in the PPA.